Escape-Technologies/mookme/README.md

 ## Notice: Mookme is deprecated

 As of December 23rd 2024, Mookme has been officially discontinued in favor of [Gookme](https://github.com/LMaxence/gookme), a Golang CLI with a binary executable offering the same functionality.
 Mookme will no longer receive updates or support.
-Please refer to the [migration guide](MIGRATION.md) for more information.
+Please refer to the [migration guide](https://github.com/Escape-Technologies/mookme/raw/refs/heads/beta/MIGRATION.md) for more information.

+The domain name mookme.org and the documentation website hosted on this domain will keep working until March 1st 2024.

+**After this date, the website will cease to exist and the repository as well as the npm package will be archived.**

 <img src="assets/banner.png" alt="demo" width="600"/>